openturns/otfmi/doc/api.rst

 Main API
 --------

-The class **FMUPointToFieldFunction** wraps the FMU in an :py:class:`openturns.PointToFieldFunction`.
+The class **FMUPointToFieldFunction** wraps the FMU evaluation in an :py:class:`openturns.PointToFieldFunction`.
-Its output is a :py:class:`openturns.Field` gathering the outputs as function of time.
+Its input is a vector (:py:class:`openturns.Point`) and its output is a :py:class:`openturns.Field` gathering the outputs as function of time.

 .. currentmodule:: otfmi